|

 presence of like-mindedness, beyond circumstances.
 The

+result is transformation.
 I could have spent ten years safely growing my

 ministry by renting a facility that would never make me